 Bones are like a foundation for your child’s growing up days.
 Low bone density can make your child’s bones weak and brittle.
 But regular intake of calcium keeps bone strong and intact and also helps in muscle contraction.
 Apart from this, calcium also aids in the smooth functioning of nerves and heart.
 Nuts like walnuts and almonds are rich in calcium but among them almonds are the best source.
 To enjoy utmost benefits of calcium, then handful of almonds can do wonders.
 Moreover, you can also replace peanut butter with almond butter or add almonds in trail-mix snacks.
 Children who fall in the age group of 9 to 18 years, should consume 1300 mg of calcium daily.

-Fibre is extremely important for regular bowel movement and smooth functioning of the digestive tract.
-Fibre-rich food products curtail constipation and help in minimising obesity, cancer and heart disease for the near future.
+Fibre is extremely important for a regular bowel movement and smooth functioning of the digestive tract.
+Fibre-rich food products curtail constipation and help in minimizing obesity, cancer and heart disease for the near future.
 Figs, dates, raisins, apricots are some of the rich sources of fibre.
 It is stated that kids in the age group of 4 to 8 years should at least consume 25 grams fibre a day, girls in the age group of 9 to 13 years should consume at least 26 grams of fibre a day and boys in the age group of 9 to 13 years should consume 31 grams per day.

 There are various vitamins which are equally important for the development of the body.
-Vitamin A helps in maintaining healthy eyes, Vitamin B’s are important for maintaining metabolism, Vitamin C help in healing the wounds, Vitamin D help in strengthening of bones, Vitamin E protect your cells and tissues and Vitamin K helps in clotting of the blood.
+Vitamin A helps in maintaining healthy eyes, Vitamin B’s are important for maintaining metabolism, Vitamin C helps in healing the wounds, Vitamin D helps in strengthening of bones, Vitamin E protects your cells and tissues and Vitamin K helps in clotting of the blood.
 Moreover, dry fruits and nuts are not only rich in vitamins but they also act as antioxidants.
-Almonds, brazil nuts, cashew nuts, hazel nuts, pistachios are some of the nuts that are rich in Vitamins.
+Almonds, brazil nuts, cashew nuts, hazelnuts, pistachios are some of the nuts that are rich in Vitamins.
 Children who fall in the age group of 4 to 8 years should at least consume 1.2 micrograms of Vitamin B’s daily and children from 9 to 13 years should consume at least 1.8 micrograms daily.
 Furthermore, at least 600 IU Vitamin D should be consumed daily by kids older than one year and 16.4 IU of Vitamin E should be consumed daily by children who fall in the age group of 9 to 13 years.

-Whilst following this healthy regime, try to avoid junk food and fast food like pizza, burgers, chips, pastries, chocolates, etc. Also, avoid soft drinks, sodas, flavoured water, etc., owing to their high sugar content which can lead to childhood obesity and diabetes.
-Instead, try homemade healthy alternatives for snacks and desserts like date and nut slices, dry fruits ladoos, date and fig bread, the nut cracker, dry fruit pancakes, etc. If you running out of ideas for breakfast or lunch box then explore some of these snacks and lunchbox recipes.
+Whilst following this healthy regime, try to avoid junk food and fast food like pizza, burgers, chips, pastries, chocolates, etc. Also, avoid soft drinks, sodas, flavored water, etc., owing to their high sugar content which can lead to childhood obesity and diabetes.
+Instead, try homemade healthy alternatives for snacks and desserts like date and nut slices, dry fruits laddoos, date and fig bread, the nutcracker, dry fruit pancakes, etc. If you running out of ideas for breakfast or lunch box then explore some of these snacks and lunchbox recipes.
 Besides, you can also start your child’s day on an energetic note with peanut butter on waffles, toast or add chopped dry fruits and nuts to a bowl of yogurt.